 Welcome to Whistler

-For thousands of years, the Whistler Valley was prime hunting and berry-picking territory for the Squamish and Lil’wat peoples, long before the first European fur trappers, loggers and miners arrived in the late 1800s.
-In 1914, the same year the Pacific Great Eastern Railway arrived, Myrtle and Alex Philip put the community (then known as Alta Lake) on the tourism map when they opened Rainbow Lodge, a summertime fishing establishment that quickly caught on with visitors from across Canada.
+For centuries, the Whistler Valley was hunting and berry-picking territory for the Squamish and Lil’wat peoples.
+The first European fur trappers, loggers and miners arrived in the late 1800s; and in 1914, the same year the Pacific Great Eastern Railway arrived, Myrtle and Alex Philip put the community (then known as Alta Lake) on the tourism map when they opened Rainbow Lodge, a summertime fishing establishment that quickly caught on with visitors from across Canada.

-Franz Wilhelmsen and his team of Vancouver partners arrived in 1960, scouting the local mountains for a possible ski resort.
-Spurred on by the success of the 1960 Winter Olympics in Squaw Valley, Calif., Wilhelmsen and his business partners arrived in 1960 with a vision to make what was then known as London Mountain as the host mountain community for the 1968 Games.
+Inspired by the success of the 1960 Winter Olympics in Squaw Valley, Calif., Franz Wilhelmsen and his business partners arrived in 1960 with a vision to make what was then known as London Mountain the host mountain for the 1968 Games.
 Their dream of Olympic greatness wasn’t realized then, but the ski hill opened in 1966.
 The Olympic dream finally came to fruition in 2003, when Vancouver and Whistler were chosen to host the 2010 Games.
-Vestiges of Whistler’s Olympic legacy are found around town, with several sets of Olympic rings and “Inukshuks” — stylized rock cairns that served as the “welcome” symbol of the Games.
+Vestiges of Whistler’s Olympic legacy are around town, with several sets of Olympic rings and “Inukshuks” — stylized Inuit rock cairns that served as the “welcome” symbol of the Games.

-Whether it is relaxation or thrills you are looking for, there is no shortage of opportunities for summertime enjoyment here.
+Whether it’s relaxation or thrills you’re seeking, there’s no shortage of opportunities for summertime enjoyment here.
 Welcome!
 For assistance in planning your trip, visit whistlertraveller.com.